Trial opens in deadly collapse of Italy’s Morandi Bridge

 The defendants include former executives and experts of the company that manages many of Italy’s bridges and highways, as well as former officials of the Italian Ministry of Infrastructure and Transport.

-A huge section of the Morandi Bridge broke off during a violent rainstorm on Aug.
-14, 2018, when highways were packed with vacationers, sending cars plunging into the dry riverbed below.
+A huge section of the Morandi bridge broke off during a violent rainstorm on Aug.
+14, 2018, when highways were packed on the eve of Italy’s biggest summer holiday, sending cars plunging into the dry riverbed below.

 Prosecutors have alleged the defendants knew the bridge, which was built in the 1960s, was at risk of collapsing and that corners were cut on maintenance to save money.